potionfactory/LetsMove/README.md

 Version History
 ---------------

+* 1.7
+	- Only move to ~/Appilcations directory if an app is already in there.

 * 1.6.3
 	- Function calls deprecated in 10.7 no longer cause compile time warnings.
 	- Added Simplified Chinese and European Portuguese localizations